vortexmakes/RKH/README.md

 - Added Ceedling, LCOV, Codecov, Cppcheck, Uno and Travis CI support!.
   The main purpose of this is to improve the quality of source code, by means of Continuous Integration process.
+- Included a new alternative in the license scheme: GPLv3 + linking exception.
 - Added Publish-Subscriber module.
 It addresses the specific issue of how to notify a set of interested active objects (clients) in a timely way that a value that they care about has changed.
 The basic solution